Château Chasse-Spleen - Moulis-en-Médoc 2019

 Rated estate (2021 guide) Recommended

 Aromas of blackcurrant, black cherry, licorice, dried tobacco, and damp earth.
-Also has a leafy character.
+A leafy character as well.
 Medium-bodied with chewy tannins and a lively, juicy fruitiness.
 Firm and compact with notes of crushed stone on the finish.
-A little shy at the end.
+A bit shy at the end.
 52% Cabernet Sauvignon, 40% Merlot, 6% Petit Verdot, and 2% Cabernet Franc.
 Drink after 2024.

 The Wine Cellar Insider - Jeff Leve